-Quad core and eight-core Mac Pros (Mid 2010) review
+Quad core and eight-core Mac Pros (Mid 2010) full review

 It used to be that if you wanted the fastest processors, the biggest hard drives and most powerful graphics, then Apple’s tower computers, like the Mac Pro and Power Mac that it replaced, were the only real options available to Mac users.